2025 Ohio Education

 Public School Teachers Ohio public schools employ roughly 100,000 teachers, or 16 students per teacher.

-Ohio educators number of teachers by year 2006 - 2019 chart
+Ohio educators number of teachers by year 2009 - 2024 chart

-Ohio educators number of students per teacher 2006 - 2019 chart
+Ohio educators number of students per teacher 2009 - 2024 chart

 Source: DataOhio, Education Employee Positions and Demographics—Public.
 (Position Title: “Teacher Assignment”).
 Note: The number of students per teacher is calculated based on student enrollment counts reported in the Student Enrollment section.

-Characteristics of Ohio Teachers Nearly three in four teachers are female, and 90 percent are white.
+Characteristics of Ohio Teachers Nearly three in four teachers are female, and nearly 90 percent are white.
 Almost all teachers hold a bachelor’s degree or higher.

 Ohio educators characteristics of teachers table

-Source: DataOhio, Education Employee Positions and Demographics—Public (2022-23).
+Source: DataOhio, Education Employee Positions and Demographics—Public (2023-24).

-Non-Teaching Staff Positions Ohio public schools have approximately 220,000 non-teaching staff positions, or about 7 students per non-teaching position.
+Non-Teaching Staff Ohio public schools have approximately 220,000 non-teaching staff positions, or about 7 students per non-teaching position.

-Ohio educators number of non-teaching employees chart
+Ohio educators number of non-teaching employees line chart

-Ohio educators students per non-teaching employee chart
+Ohio educators students per non-teaching employee line chart

 Source: DataOhio, Education Employee Positions and Demographics—Public.
 Note: The number of students per non-teaching staff positions is calculated based on the student enrollment counts reported in the Student Enrollment section.
+These numbers account for part-time employees, as the state reports staffing positions on a full-time equivalent basis (e.g., two half-time employees are reported as 1 FTE).
+Non-teaching staff likely represent the majority of part-time school employees.

 Ohio educators characteristics of non-teaching employees table

-Ohio educators teacher salaries by typology chart
+Ohio educators teacher salaries by district typology chart

 Trends in Teacher Salaries Adjusted for inflation, average teacher salaries have ranged from approximately $70,000 to $80,000 per year since 2009.